Great Lakes Fishery and Ecosystem Restoration Program (GLFER)

 All in-kind contributions must be identified prior to signing Feasibility Cost Sharing Agreement or the Project Partnership Agreements.
 USACE staff will work with the non-federal sponsor to identify, define, and coordinate in-kind contributions prior to each phase of the project and capture those in the respective agreements.

-Requests are submitted through a formal letter to the Commander of the District in which your proposed project resides.
+Requests are submitted to the commander of the district in which your proposed project resides.

 Chick Lock